 Dr Vicki Saunders |

 Dr Bianca Beetson (Gubbi Gubbi/Kabi Kabi) is a visual artist, curator and arts leader with a background in community engaged arts practice.
-She is Director of the Indigenous Research Unit at Griffith University and is a member of QAGOMA board and Indigenous Advisory Panel.
+She is Director, First Nations at Queensland Museum and is a member of QAGOMA board and Indigenous Advisory Panel.

 |